 In 1826, Refaa El Tahtawi travelled to France for the first time in a mission of 40 students sent by Mohamed Ali.
 In 1831 Tahtawi returned home after five years filled with enthusiasm and energy to change and develop his home country.
-He worked as a translator in medicine school and developed the medical sciences.
+He worked as a translator in medical school and developed the medical sciences.

 In 1841, Tahtawi founded the translation department as a specialized institution mainly dealing with four branches of knowledge: mathematics, medicine, physics, social sciences and Turkish writings.
 The school of Al Alsun translated different foreign scientific books and contained different departments such as the agriculture management department.
 He also established an additional department to prepare judges, and another to deal with clerks.
 Tahtawi and his students translated a big number of educational books.
-However in 1849 the school was closed by khedive Abbas I who sent Tahtawi to Sudan to be the supervisor for elementary school.
+However, in 1849, the school was closed by khedive Abbas I who sent Tahtawi to Sudan to be the supervisor for elementary school.

-Nowadays, more than 3000 translators and linguists annually graduate from Al Alsun Faculty and contribute to the civilization of Egypt and Arab World with their knowledge and study.
+Nowadays, more than 3000 translators and linguists annually graduate from Al Alsun Faculty and contribute to the civilization of Egypt and the Arab World with their knowledge and study.
 Most translation companies in UAE and Egypt are established by graduates of Al Alsun Faculty and lead the Arabic translation industry to new horizons.

-Tahtawi is also considered the founder of the first Egyptian newspaper entitled “Al-Waqa’i Al-Misrea” and was supervising the editing the Military Magazine in both French and Arabic.
+Tahtawi is also considered the founder of the first Egyptian newspaper entitled “Al-Waqa’i Al-Misrea” and was supervising the editing of the Military Magazine in both French and Arabic.
 Therefore, he is considered the father of Egyptian Journalism.